 Members and their guests must enter and leave the Club in an orderly and quiet manner to avoid disturbance to the local residents.

 Smoking is not allowed within the club at any time and this includes the use of electronic cigarettes.
-Smoking should be away from the front doors or any entrance to the Club.
+Smoking must be away from the front doors or any entrance to the Club.
 Smoking is only permitted in the designated smoking areas, including the smoking shelter.
 Anyone found smoking in non-designated areas will be instructed to move to allocated areas.
 Failure to comply may result in membership suspension.

 16. Electronic Devices

 Devices such as mobile phones, laptops and tablets are permitted to be used but members must be considerate of others and maintain a reasonable volume or use headphones.

 Parking must be within the designated car parking spaces.
 Please refer to the Parking Notices within the car park and the Club regarding eligibility for member/guest parking.